puluxy/discord-token-generator/README.md

    - This program needs emails for it to work.
 Having trouble on making emails well you can create unlimited emails using this simple gmail trick.
 First of all you need a gmail    account, then you need to download this program.
 [Gmail Trick Website](https://generator.email/blog/gmail-generator) After you get the emails, paste them into emails.txt in      the discord creator folder.

 # You're all set!
    - You're pretty much done, To run the program open "Creator.py" after you open its really straight forward.
-Still have issues running the program make sure to direct-message    me on discord.
-My username is jonah#1337
+Still have issues running the program make sure to discord: https://discord.gg/avKYXSaVCr